AlchemyCMS/alchemy-solidus/README.md

 ### For now it does this:

 1. It provides an Alchemy module that displays Spree admin in an iframe inside Alchemy admin.
-2. It gives you a new Essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on your page.
+2. It gives you new Essences for Alchemy called EssenceSpreeProduct and EssenceSpreeTaxon that you can use to place a Spree product and Taxon on your pages.
 3. It adds a TinyMCE editor to the Spree product description textarea.
 4. Shares admin session between Alchemy and Spree.